Philanderer by Chris Green

 ‘No,’ I say.
 ‘Suzi and I are quite settled.’

-There is then a sudden lunchtime rush, which cuts our conversation short, but after I have finished my butternut squash risotto, Roz gives me her phone number and I tell her that I will give her a call if I too find myself at a loose end.
+There is then a sudden lunchtime rush, which cuts our conversation short, but after I have finished my butternut squash risotto, Lucy gives me her phone number and I tell her I will call her if I too find myself at a loose end.
 If all the wrangling with Suzi continues, I feel I might find myself at a loose end soon.
 But it is better not to put all my cards on the table.

 ‘Rob,’ she says.
 ‘How good to see you.’